 In mid-2015, data from a multibeam sonar survey was collected as part of a larger program by New Zealand’s National Institute of Water and Atmospheric Research (NIWA) to map the seafloor off New Zealand’s east coast.
 In late 2015, Chevron engaged the New Zealand company Fugro-BTW Ltd to conduct a seafloor sampling program.

 The sampling program, which involved the use of the NIWA vessel RV Tangaroa, will enable a better understanding of the permit areas.
 The data will help characterize naturally occurring hydrocarbon seeps and identify potential hydrocarbon-bearing rocks.

-Acquisition of 2-D and 3-D seismic data began in late 2016 and was completed in 2017, and was processed and interpreted in 2018 in preparation for a decision on exploration in 2019.
+Acquisition of 3-D seismic data began in late 2016 and was completed in 2017, and was processed and interpreted in 2018 in preparation for a decision on exploration in 2019.

 in the community